 How to open and display an eBook on a computer

-- This of course is the layout that we recommend for our books because it lets you get the most from our “paired pages” presentation method.
+- This is the layout that we recommend for our books because it lets you get the most from our “paired pages” presentation method.
 To page through the sets of paired pages when the Navigation panel is hidden, you can press the PgUp and PgDn keys.

 How to use our eBooks on tablets